HenriqueNPinho/FEUP-LBAW/docs/EAP/eap.md

 ### 2. Permissions

-This section defines the permissions used in the modules to establish the conditions of access to resources.

 | Identifier | Name                | Descripton              |
 | ---------- | ------------------- | ------------------------|
 | **PUB**    | Public              | Users without privileges|